 Every regular student, who is admitted to the 4-year degree program, is required to earn 100 activity points in addition to the total credits earned for the program.
-Students entering 4 years Degree Program through lateral entry are required to earn 75 activity points in addition to the total credits earned for the program.
-The activity points earned by the student shall be reflected on the student's 8th Semester grade card.
+Students entering 4 years degree program through lateral entry are required to earn 75 activity points in addition to the total credits earned for the program.
+The activity points earned by the student shall be reflected on the students VIII semester grade card.
 The activities to earn the points can be spread over the duration of the course.
-However, minimum prescribed duration should be fulfilled.
-Activity Points (non-credit) have no effect on SGPA/CGPA and shall not be considered for vertical progression.
-In case student fail to earn the prescribed activity points; eight semester Grade Card shall be issued only after earning the required activity Points.
-Students shall be eligible for the award of degree only after the release of the Eight Semester grade card.
+Activity points (non-credit) have no effect on SGPA/CGPA and shall not be considered for vertical progression.
+In case student fail to earn the prescribed activity points; VIII semester grade card shall be issued only after earning the required activity Points.
+Students shall be eligible for the award of degree only after the release of the VIII semester grade card.

-BIOPROCESS MODELLING AND EQUIPMENT DESIGN

-Course Code : BT71 Credits: 3:1:0

-Contact Hours : 42L+14T

-Prerequisite(s): Heat and Mass transfer and Bioreaction Engineering

-Course Coordinator(s) : Dr. Samrat K & Dr. Chandraprabha M N
+BIOPROCESS MODELLING AND EQUIPMENT DESIGN Subject Code: BT71 Credits: 3:1:0 Pre requisites: Heat and Mass transfer and Contact Hours: 42L + 14T Bioreaction Engineering Contact Hours: 42L + 141 Course Coordinators: Dr. Samrat K & Dr. Chandraprabha M N